intel/CommsPowerManagement/ansible/README.md

 ## INTRODUCTION
-An Ansible collection with single role comms_power_provisioning, that configures the system for `lowlatency`, `powersaving`, `lowpower` and `very-lowpower` for RHEL/CentOS/Debian and SUSE Linux distributions.
+An Ansible collection with single role comms_power_provisioning, that configures the system for `lowlatency`, `powersaving`, `lowpower` and `very-lowpower`.

-## REQUIREMENTS
+## PREREQUISITES
-- Ansible installed.
+- System with any of the below listed distros and with Ansible >= 2.9.4 installed.

-- Suse system registered with SUSE and base packages installed.
+  RHEL/CentOS/Debian/SUSE.

 - Required global proxy settings setup according to the distribution.
  Inappropriate proxy settings might block the script from cloning repos